UChicago-FLOTO/docs/user/README.md

 # Getting Started

-This guide will walk you through the initial steps of setting up a device, getting access to the FLOTO dashboard, and deploying an application to it.
+This guide will walk you through the initial steps of setting up a device, getting access to the FLOTO portal, and deploying an application to it.

-## Step 1: Setting Up a Device
+## Step 1: Obtaining a Device

+If you have previously spoken to a member of the FLOTO project team about receiving some devices for a demo, you can skip to the next step.
+If you are interested in obtaining some devices (either for demoing FLOTO or for supporting a larger research project), you should first submit a [device request form](https://voices.uchicago.edu/floto/deployment/apply-for-floto-devices/) on our FLOTO website.

-The fastest way to get set up with a device is to contact us at contact@floto.science and request a pre-assembled FLOTO device kit with all the hardware and software you'll need out of the box.
-If you instead wish to add your own device to FLOTO, please contact us at the same email and we will send you the base image to flash your device.
+If you instead wish to add your own device to FLOTO, please contact us at [contact@floto.science](mailto:contact@floto.science) with information about your project and needs for using FLOTO with your own hardware.

+## Step 2: Setting up a Device

+If you are at this step, you have already received a FLOTO kit with a device.
+In this step, we will walk you through how to install the device.

 ![FLOTO kit](./images/equipment.png)